1. Introduction

 4.1.1.
 Numerically stable computation of the eigenspace projectors

-As in Section 3.2.1, we can construct the eigenspace projectors $P_\alpha$ and $P_\beta$ as follows, $$\begin{align} P_\alpha &= Q (\mathcal{i}_{(\sigma_i = \alpha)}(\Sigma)) Q^T \nonumber \\ &\approx Q (\mathcal{i}_{(\alpha - \epsilon < \sigma_i < \alpha + \epsilon)}(\Sigma)) Q^T && \text{for small } \epsilon > 0 \nonumber \\ &= Q (\mathcal{i}_{(\sigma_i < \alpha + \epsilon)}(\Sigma)) Q^T && \text{since } \alpha I \preceq W \nonumber \\ &= I - \texttt{eig\_stepfun}(W, \alpha + \epsilon) \end{align}$$ Likewise, $P_\beta \approx \texttt{eig\_stepfun}(W, \beta - \epsilon)$ for small $\epsilon > 0$.
+$$\begin{align} P_\alpha &= Q (\mathcal{i}_{(\lambda_i = \alpha)}(\Lambda)) Q^T \nonumber \\ &\approx Q (\mathcal{i}_{(\alpha - \epsilon < \lambda_i < \alpha + \epsilon)}(\Lambda)) Q^T && \text{for small } \epsilon > 0 \nonumber \\ &= Q (\mathcal{i}_{(\lambda_i < \alpha + \epsilon)}(\Lambda)) Q^T && \text{since } \alpha I \preceq W \nonumber \\ &= I - \texttt{eig\_stepfun}(W, \alpha + \epsilon) \end{align}$$Likewise, $P_\beta \approx \texttt{eig\_stepfun}(W, \beta - \epsilon)$ for small $\epsilon > 0$.

 Taking everything together yields,